filler for includes

 The good news is that there are areas available to take your dog for a run, or even ride your horse along the beach.

-Check the Government Information pdf for the exact regulations.
+Check the Government Information boards for the exact regulations.
 As well as people, flatback turtles, migrating birds and other wildlife use these beaches, so it is important to be careful.

 Four species of birds at Casuarina Beach